po1sigala/live/01-Class-Content/14-MVC-dev/01-Activities/02-Stu_MVC-Handlebars-Intro/README.md

-# 📐 Add Comments to Implementation of MVC and Handlebars
+# 📐 Add Comments to Implementation of MVC and Handlebars.js

 Work with a partner to add comments describing the functionality of the code found in @TODO [Model](./Unsolved), [View](./Unsolved), and [Controller](./Unsolved).